The CEDR Guide to Employee Handbooks

 When policies change, update your handbook to reflect those changes and have employees sign the updated handbook to acknowledge that they have been informed of and understand the updated policies.

-Include an acknowledgement page.
+Include an acknowledgment page.

-If you can’t prove your employees have read and acknowledged the policies in your handbook those policies can’t offer you any legal protection.
+If you can’t prove your employees have read and acknowledged the policies in your handbook, those policies can’t offer you any legal protection.
 Note that having an employee sign your handbook does not mean that they AGREE with all of the policies therein — just that they have read and understood them.